Annals of the Western Shore

 1: Gifts / 2: Voices / 3: Powers

-At first the beautiful visual imagery in Gavir's story seemed too polished, until I realized he is writing it many years in the future, after much more study with a scholar in the far north city of Mesun, which is a slave-free state.
+At first the beautiful visual imagery in Gavir's story seemed too polished, until I realized he is writing it many years later, after much more study with a scholar in the city of Mesun to the north, which is a slave-free state.
 Along with the fluid prose, Gavir expresses many profound thoughts that point out how fantasy (or science fiction) can be just as important in examining the human condition as any other genre, or even non-fiction for that matter.
 Subjects touched on include:

 Man's penchant for war: "Perhaps men rely on war, like politics, to give them a sense of importance they lack without it...Women, I think, not needing the self-importance and not sharing the contempt, often fail to understand the virtue and necessity of warfare; but they may be caught in the glamour, and they love the beauty of courage."

 What it means to be a leader: "The first true leader I knew was this boy of seventeen, Yaven Altanter Arca, and I have judged others by him.
 By that standard, leadership means personal magnetism, active intelligence, unquestioning acceptance of responsibility, and something harder to define: a tension between justice and compassion, which is never satisfied by one without the other."

 On the importance of recognizing worth, or lack of it, in books (echoing Sturgeon's Law?): "Everra was proud of the fact, 'No modern trash for Arcamand,' he said.
 I was willing to believe him that most modern writing was trash, on the evidence that so much old writing was trash."

 On learning and writing: "I knew I was no poet, though I loved both poetry and history—the arts that brought some clarity, some hope of meaning, to human emotions and the senseless, cruel record of human wars and governments.
 History would be my art.
 I knew I had a lot to learn, but learning was a delight to me."